for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 we should definitively try more values.
 Anyway, in this analysis we can compare which was the best-fit model & assumption by just comparing the lnL.
 This is always possible when the two models have the same number of parameters, as you can see from ```np: 34```;
 when comparing model with different number of parameters a Likelihood Ratio Test (LRT) should be used.

 As we can see 0.1 is a much better fit for our data compared to 2, implying that the gene selection regime is better described by a strong purifying selection, instead of a positive selection regime.
+This result is expected when dealing with a mitochondrial PCG.
+If tne NADH-coenzyme Q oxidoreductase was accumulating so many coding mutations it would hugely affect the [OXPHOS pathway](https://en.wikipedia.org/wiki/Oxidative_phosphorylation#NADH-coenzyme_Q_oxidoreductase_(complex_I))!

 Finally, I wanna make you focus ono a couple more things: